 Culture and Values

 Most employers articulate a set of values on their website.
 Are these reflected in the day-to-day experience of working within your firm, and if so how?
 If you talk about diversity and inclusiveness, is that reflected in your workforce and working practices?
 Fully engaged employees are the happiest and most productive.
 Think about how you induct new employees and communicate with consultants who are working on remote project sites as well as the opportunities for individuals to influence and contribute more broadly to the firm.
-Another key factor is work/life balance; everyone knows that travel comes with the territory in consulting but it is important to be honest about your expectations and if you can offer some degree of flexibility that could make you very attractive indeed to candidates.
+Another key factor is work/life balance; everyone knows that travel comes with the territory in consulting.
+However it is important to be honest about your expectations and if you can offer some degree of flexibility that could make you very attractive indeed to candidates.

 Salary and Benefits